 Close the email.

-This is an example of an email that has usually worked for many startups who are looking for coverage from various publications.
+This is an example of an email that has usually worked for many startups that are looking for coverage from various publications.

 What to do After Sending out the Email